-2 Government Auditing Standards, cited in the previous footnote, paragraph 1.04 uses the term "those charged with governance" to refer to those responsible for internal controls over financial reporting.
+3 GAGAS, paragraph 1.04 uses the term "those charged with governance" to refer to those responsible for internal controls over financial reporting.
 Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C., September 2014) paragraph OV1.01 uses the broader term "an entity's oversight body" to refer to those responsible for the overall internal control system.

-3 GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C., September 2014).
+4 GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C., September 2014).

-- 2.14 MD&A is a clear and concise description of the reporting entity's performance measures, financial statements, information systems and controls, compliance with laws and regulations, and actions taken or planned to address problems.
-The MD&A is included in the Agency Financial Report (AFR) or Performance and Accountability Report (PAR) as RSI.
-A-136 provides additional guidance on the composition of the MD&A. - 2.15 Material Weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility5 that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-This material weakness definition aligns with the material weakness definition used by management to prepare a reporting entity's FMFIA Statement of Assurance on the effectiveness of internal control over financial reporting. - 2.16 Reporting Entity means one of the executive departments, agencies, Government corporations and components of such departments and agencies listed in Appendices A-D, or an agency, bureau, or other organization that represents a meaningful unit for program management, for which financial statements are prepared because either there is a statutory or administrative requirement or management chose to prepare financial statements. - 2.17 Significant Deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.6 - 2.18 Significant Entities refer to Federal entities deemed significant in the U.S. Government's most recent consolidated financial statements (CFS).
-The 24 Chief Financial Officers Act entities and additional entities are identified by the Department of the Treasury (Treasury) as significant entities in the Treasury Financial Manual (TFM), TFM 2-4700 Appendix 1a. - 2.19 U.S. Standard General Ledger (USSGL) means the uniform chart of accounts prescribed in the TFM.
+- 2.14 MD&A is a clear and concise description of the reporting entity's performance measures, financial statements, information systems and controls, compliance with laws and regulations, and actions taken or planned to address problems.5 The MD&A is included in the Agency Financial Report (AFR) or Performance and Accountability Report (PAR) as RSI.
+A-136 provides additional guidance on the composition of the MD&A. - 2.15 Material Weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility6 that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+This material weakness definition aligns with the material weakness definition used by management to prepare a reporting entity's FMFIA Statement of Assurance on the effectiveness of internal control over financial reporting. - 2.16 Reporting Entity means one of the executive departments, agencies, Government corporations, and components of such departments and agencies listed in Appendices A-D, or an agency, bureau, or other organization that represents a meaningful unit for program management, for which financial statements are prepared because either there is a statutory or administrative requirement or management chose to prepare financial statements. - 2.17 Significant Deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance. - 2.18 Significant Entities refer to Federal entities deemed significant in the U.S. Government's most recent consolidated financial statements (CFS).
+The 24 Chief Financial Officers Act entities and additional entities are identified by the Department of the Treasury (Treasury) as significant entities in the Treasury Financial Manual (TFM), TFM 2-4700 Appendix 1a. - 2.19 U.S. Standard General Ledger (USSGL) means the uniform chart of accounts prescribed in the TFM. - 2.20 Year references to 202[X], 202[X-1], and 202[X+2] mean the current reporting period, the prior reporting period, and the second year after the current period, respectively.